SusanLulu/Javascript-gulp/README.md

 Gulp is a useful tool for front-end automation, so does npm script
 </br>
-this exericse is to make a gulpfile and install some plugins, also using a little bit npm script
+This exericse is to make a gulpfile and install some plugins, also using a little bit npm script
 </br>

 **origin code** in  folder "eg from build-podcast"